MattMSumner/MattMSumner.github.io/_posts/2014-11-02-ember-cli-github-authentication-and-divshot.markdown

 });
 {% endhighlight %}

-and our Torii adapter so we can controller the logic for the temporary token returned from github:
+and our Torii adapter so we can control the logic for the temporary token returned from github:

 {% highlight javascript %}